edespino/cloudberry-site/docs/work-with-transactions.md

 - Successive `SELECT` commands within a single transaction always see the same data.
 - `UPDATE`, `DELETE`, `SELECT FOR UPDATE`, and `SELECT FOR SHARE` commands find only rows committed before the command started.
 If a concurrent transaction has updated, deleted, or locked a target row, the `REPEATABLE READ` transaction waits for the concurrent transaction to commit or roll back the change.
 If the concurrent transaction commits the change, the `REPEATABLE READ` transaction rolls back.
 If the concurrent transaction rolls back its change, the `REPEATABLE READ` transaction can commit its changes.

-The default transaction isolation level in Cloudberry Database is `READ COMMITTED`.
+The default transaction isolation level in Apache Cloudberry is `READ COMMITTED`.
 To change the isolation level for a transaction, declare the isolation level when you `BEGIN` the transaction or use the `SET TRANSACTION` command after the transaction starts.

 ## See also